zandaqo/structurae/README.md

 //=> [0, 3, 5]
 ```

-For path finding WeightedGraph uses DFS based search for acyclic graphs, Dijkstra for graph with no negative edges, and
+For path finding WeightedAdjacencyMatrix uses DFS based search for acyclic graphs, Dijkstra for graph with no negative edges, and
 Bellman-Ford for all other cases.
 You can choose the algorithm for a particular search by supplying extra arguments to the `path` method:

 ```javascript